 Free e-books – Copyrights expire and there are many books that have been converted digitally and are available on the internet for you to download.
 Check out Free-eBooks.net, hundredzeros.com, manybooks.net, and openlibrary.org

 Shopping Online – If you do a lot of your shopping online, sign up for MyPoints and EBates.
 The both work relatively the same way.
-You shop through them, they earn a commission by you doing so and in turn also give you points (MyPoints) or cash (EBates) With MyPoints, however, you also get the opportunity to earn extra points (which you can convert into gift cards and items, I usually cash them in for hotel vouchers for when we go on vacation) by simply clicking on links within the emails they send you (5 points).
+You shop through them, they earn a commission by you doing so and in turn also give you points (MyPoints) that you can redeem for gift cards or cash (EBates).
+With MyPoints, however, you also get the opportunity to earn extra points (which you can convert into gift cards and items, I usually cash them in for hotel vouchers for when we go on vacation) by simply clicking on links within the emails they send you (5 points).
 With MyPoints, I typically cash out twice a year for a total of $800 in gift cards (to either Wal-Mart or for hotel vouchers) and most of the points I earn by just clicking on the link in the emails they send.

 Eating Out – If you eat out a lot check out Restaurant.com where you can find great deals at local area restaurants It allows you to purchase gift certificates for much less than they are worth.